Let terror reign with our ghoulish guide to Halloween Horror Nights at Universal Orlando Resort.

 How much is Halloween Horror Nights?

-Single-night tickets start at $85.99 and annual passes start at $199.99 per person (subject to availability).
+Single-night tickets start at $87.99 plus tax per person.
 You can also bundle Halloween Horror Nights tickets with your hotel stay or daytime park tickets for bonus savings.
+Additional items now on sale include Scream Early, Premium Scream Night, Halloween Horror Nights Express Pass, Halloween Horror Nights R.I.P.
+Tour and Halloween Horror Nights Behind the Screams: Unmasking the Horror Tour.

 What rides are open during Halloween Horror Nights?

-Revenge of the Mummy, MEN IN BLACK™: Alien Attack, TRANSFORMERS: The Ride 3-D and Harry Potter and the Escape From Gringotts™ will remain open throughout Halloween Horror Nights.
+In 2025, Revenge of the Mummy, MEN IN BLACK™: Alien Attack, TRANSFORMERS: The Ride 3-D and Harry Potter and the Escape From Gringotts™ remained open throughout Halloween Horror Nights.
 Some rides may close before the event ends.

 Can I wear a costume to Halloween Horror Nights?